btaba/yarlp/README.md

 ## yarlp

 ##### TODO:

 - Make an experimentation method
+    - make plotter and stats aggs at end of experiment
-    - add loggers to all agents
+    - add entropy to REINFORCE
     - save model to file and reload
-    - create submission files and videos
     - resume experiment if it fails

-    - add tests
-    - normalized env
+- Add hyper-parameter searches

 - Add policy classes continuous gaussian, categorical, and deterministic, random uniform
     - Make generic q-function and policy models handling both continuous/deterministic action spaces